fabiohsv-cit/ciandt-components-utilities/README.md

    {{value:translate:1:'Value 1':2:'Value 2'}}
    ```
 * capitalize:text
-   - this filter apply upper case on first letter
+   - this filter change the first letter to upper case